 Unlike PEAK, the GSC also has a minimum cut-off line for test scores.
-Here is a list of the accepted examinations and their respective minimum scores.
+Here is a list of the accepted exams and their respective minimum scores.

 There are two types of application procedures for the traditional undergraduate programs at the University of Tokyo.
 The typical one is for students who have graduated from secondary school in Japan, and the other is for international students who have graduated from high schools abroad.
 While this article will concentrate on the admission requirements for international students, let us briefly touch upon the testing procedures for regular Japanese students for comparison’s sake.